"In every mistake, there is a message. Some people miss the message because they're too busy berating themselves for the mistake." --- Unknown

 _____________

-James L. Schaller, M.D., M.A.R., P.C.
+James L. Schaller, M.D.,

-Clinical and Research Psychiatry and Medicine
+Research Psychiatry and Medicine

 Adult Psychiatry and Psychotherapy Services